 On March 18, 2021, the Company's Board of Directors adopted the BioRestorative Therapies, Inc. 2021 Stock Incentive Plan (the "2021 Plan").
-Pursuant to the 2021 Plan, a total of 1,175,000 shares of common stock are authorized to be issued pursuant to the grant of stock options, restricted stock units, restricted stock, stock appreciation rights and other incentive awards.
-As of June 30, 2022, based on stock options and restricted stock units currently outstanding under the 2021 Plan, no shares remain available for future grants under the 2021 Plan.
+Pursuant to the 2021 Plan, a total of 1,175,000 shares of Common Stock were initially authorized to be issued pursuant to the grant of stock options, restricted stock units, restricted stock, stock appreciation rights and other incentive awards.
+As of September 30, 2022, based on stock options and restricted stock units currently outstanding under the 2021 Plan, no shares remained available for future grants under the 2021 Plan.